optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Basic-Code-Setup/Initializing the SDK.md

     <script type="text/javascript">
     // ---------------------------------------
-    //These are your dynamic variables which will be used for the Optimove sdk
+    //These are your dynamic variables which will be used for the Optimove sdk.
+Make sure to replace the placeholder text with the variables provided to you by our Product Integration team.
     //optimoveSDKToken = your sdk token provided by the Product Integration team
     //optimoveSDKVersion = the sdk version provided by the Product Integration team which also changes upon sdk upgrades
     //optimoveSDKconfigVersion = your event configuration file version provided by the Product Integration team which also changes upon event modifications